 Further south the area also boasts an epic left-hand reef-break at Pòvoa do Varzim which provides wide, shallow kegs on a SW swell.
 Miramar also hosts a fickle right-hand reef, which also offers barrels on a solid NW swell.
 The best and most famous spot in the region is Espinho, however, it often suffers pollution, heavy crowds and localism.

 Good to know: Northern Portugal’s coastline, known as the green coast welcomes laid-back surfers and other watersports enthusiasts while divers are attracted to its marine life and numerous, interesting wrecks.
+We’ve put together a list of the best beaches in the Minho region – give it a read!

 Generally speaking, the beaches in the north are overlooked when compared to the southern parts of Portugal.
 But there’s still a cool spot or two for some surfing.
 Granted, the water is way, way cooler, but that’s never stopped free-spirited travellers before.
 A few spots to mark on your “must visit” lists include Viana do Castelo, Matosinhos, and Espinho.
 Experienced surfers should give the waves of Praia do Cabedelo in Viana do Castelo a go.
 The winds are mighty, which means windsurfing can also be enjoyed.
 Win-win.